jgraham/tc-fetch/README.md

 tcfetch [--out-dir <path>] [--artifact-name <name>] [--filter-jobs <expression>]* <repo> <commit>
 ```

-By default fetchlogs is configured to fetch web-platform-tests results
+By default tcfetch is configured to fetch web-platform-tests results
 in wptreport format.

 Valid `repo` names are: